puntonim/painl.es/pages/about.md

 [P. Salvaneschi](http://www.unibg.it/struttura/struttura.asp?cerca=rubrica&rubrica=1&persona=1091&nome=Paolo&cognome=Salvaneschi&titolo=Prof.) and
 [U. Piazzalunga](https://www.linkedin.com/profile/view?id=49766601&authType=NAME_SEARCH&authToken=jGyK&locale=en_US&srchid=2869284821413996825098&srchindex=1&srchtotal=2&trk=vsrp_people_res_name&trkInfo=VSRPsearchId%3A2869284821413996825098%2CVSRPtargetId%3A49766601%2CVSRPcmpt%3Aprimary).

-[Eutron](http://www.eutron.it/) is a mid-size company which provides electronic manufacturing services and produce security system devices.
+[Eutron](http://www.eutron.it/) is an electronic manufacturing services (EMS) enterprise.

 ## Salvaneschi & Partners
-Six months later I joined *Salvaneschi & Partners* as *Quality Assurance Engineer* for 5 and half years.
+During my Master I joined *Salvaneschi & Partners* as *Quality Assurance Engineer*.
-I was responsible to monitor every phase of the software development process so as to ensure design quality, making sure that the software adheres to the standards and requirements agreed with stakeholders.
+I was responsible for monitoring every phase of the software development process so as to ensure design quality, making sure that the software adheres to the standards and requirements agreed with stakeholders.

-*Salvaneschi & Partners* is a tiny group of knowledgeable professionals offering auditing and consulting services to IT companies.
+*Salvaneschi & Partners* is small-sized software engineering company made of a group of knowledgeable professionals offering auditing and consulting services to IT companies.

 ## [United Academics](http://www.united-academics.org/)
-In 2010 I entered United Academics as web developer and soon became the IT team leader.
+In 2010 I entered United Academics as web developer and soon became the *Lead Software Developer*.
 I worked there for 4 years and built a scraper and full-text search engine for Open Access papers, a [printing on demand website and web service](http://www.print2book.com/), a job vacancy portal and an online bookshop.

-[United Academics](http://www.united-academics.org/) is a start-up in the field of electronic publishing.
+[United Academics](http://www.united-academics.org/) is an international start-up which promotes Open Access publishing amongst researchers.

 ## [Google Summer of Code]({% post_url 2014-04-21-gsoc2014 %})